The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 David H. Knopf - The Kraft Heinz Co.

 Thank you, Paulo, and hello, everyone.
 I'll start on slide 5 with our U.S. financials.
 As expected, organic net sales performance continued to improve in Q3 to a 0.4% decline.
-Volume/mix performance was in line with what we saw in Q2.To the plus side were consumption-led growth in Lunchables and P3, gains in foodservice and a roughly 30basispoint benefit from hurricane-related consumer pantry loading.
+Volume/mix performance was in line with what we saw in Q2.To the plus side were consumption-led growth in Lunchables and P3, gains in foodservice and a roughly 30 basis point benefit from hurricane-related consumer pantry loading.
 But these were more than offset by distribution losses in nuts and cheese, as well as lower shipments in meats and coffee.

 By contrast, pricing began to come through stronger in Q3, reflecting higher prices in cheese and bacon to address rising commodity costs, as well as pricing in desserts that were partially offset by the timing of promotional activity versus last year in a number of categories, including Oscar Mayer cold cuts and Capri Sun ready-to-drink beverages.

 We also saw stronger EBITDA performance in Q3 than either Q2 or the first half, with adjusted EBITDA up 6.8%.
 As Bernardo mentioned, incremental Integration Program savings of $125 million between the U.S. and Canada was a key contributor.
 Beyond Integration Program savings, lower overhead costs and favorable pricing were partially offset by unfavorable key commodity costs, particularly in meats and cheese.
 On our last call, Paulo talked about a better balance of pricing and key commodity costs in the second half versus what we saw in the first half.
 While this did, in fact, happen, it was less pronounced than anticipated, due to a step-up in dairy and bacon costs during the quarter.